 Is Baking Soda Harmful to Carpet?

 Baking soda will not harm your carpet, but it may harm the underlayment or the flooring beneath it.
-It may also be tough to remove all of the baking soda from the carpet afterwards.
+It may also be tough to remove all of the baking soda from the carpet afterward.

 Because the baking soda particles are so tiny, they frequently make their way beneath the carpet strands.
 This isn’t a big deal, and while baking soda is safe for people and dogs, it’s not the end of the world if you don’t get every last piece of baking soda out.